Anaconda (character): Earth-33900

 In the Avengers series dedicated to the American Armed Forces, Anaconda appears as a member of the Serpent Society.

 Marvel Super Hero Adventures

-An alternate universe variant of Anaconda from Earth-17154 appears in Marvel Super Hero Adventures as a member of the Serpent Society.
+An alternate universe version of Anaconda from Earth-17154 appears in Marvel Super Hero Adventures as a member of the Serpent Society.

 Deadpool: Samurai

 Anaconda appears in the second volume of Deadpool: Samurai, part of the Marvel × Shōnen Jump+ Super Collaboration.

 In other media

 Anaconda appears in The Avengers: Earth's Mightiest Heroes, voiced by Vanessa Marshall.